LucasPickering/slumber/docs/src/api/template_string.md

 # Template String

 A template string is represented in YAML as a normal string, and thus supports [all of YAML's string syntaxes](https://www.educative.io/answers/how-to-represent-strings-in-yaml).
 Template strings receive post-processing that injects dynamic values into the string.
-A templated value is represented with `{{ }}`.
+A templated value is represented with `{{...}}`.

 Template strings can generally be used in any _value_ in a request recipe (_not_ in keys).
 They _cannot_ be used in profiles or chains, to avoid the potential for recursive templating.
+If this feature would be useful to you, [le tme know](https://github.com/LucasPickering/slumber/issues/15).

 ## Template Sources